 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-An advisor can help you to navigate your options and find the best policy.
+Life insurance advisors can help you to navigate your options and find the best life insurance.

 If you’re not too familiar with life insurance, working with an advisor can streamline the process and help you to find the right policy.
 With their expertise and industry experience, they’ll be able to recommend a policy tailored to your unique needs — but there may be fees involved.